Fraud Blocker

 Head On Photo Festival prides itself on showcasing a diverse selection of work that speaks to the breadth of stories that photography can tell.

-• Works completed recently (within the last 5 years) are preferable, although we accept works made at any time.
+• Works completed recently (within the last five years) are preferable, although we accept works made at any time

-• Works previously exhibited/published elsewhere are accepted (however, if accepted into Head On Photo Festival the work must not be exhibited elsewhere in Sydney between 1 Sep 2023 and 1 Jan 2024.
+• Works previously exhibited/published elsewhere are accepted (however, if accepted into Head On Photo Festival the work must not be exhibited elsewhere in Sydney 12 months prior to the Festival)

 • Collaborative works/group shows are accepted